oqe/single-exome-sample-variant-priorization/README.md

 ## Output

-In the beginning sample specific output directories are created based on given main output directory parameter, samplename and date (yyyy-MM-dd).
+In the beginning sample specific output directories are created based on given main output directory parameter, samplename combination (of input_fofn file's samplename_cohort_vcf and samplename_redcap) and date (yyyy-MM-dd).
 Each stage will save specific files to this sample specific directory.

-	<input_main_output_dir> / <sample_name> / <date_in_yyyy-MM-dd>
+	<input_main_output_dir> / <samplename_combo > / <date_in_yyyy-MM-dd>

 After the workflow has completed the following files should be in each date specific folder inside sample name folder:
 - exomiser yaml analysis file